 What is COVID-19?

-COVID-19 is an infectious disease caused by the new strain of Coronavirus.
+COVID-19 is an infectious disease that comes from the new strain of Coronavirus.
 People infected with Coronavirus will face mild to moderate respiratory illness and may recover without any special treatment.
 However, people with pre-existing health conditions may take longer to heal and are at high risk of catching the infection.

-What is Obesity, and how is it measured?
+What is Obesity, and how to measure it?

 Obesity or overweight is one of the common health issues that people face across the world.
-It is defined as the accumulation of excessive or abnormal fat in the body.
+The accumulation of excessive or abnormal fat in the body is called obesity.
 The simplest way to measure obesity is through Body Mass Index (BMI).
 BMI over 25 is known as overweight, over 30 is obese, and over 40 is severe obesity.
 It is ideal to take obesity treatment for individuals falling under these categories.
 Over 72% of males and 63% of females fall under the overweight or obese category as of 2019 data.

 What causes obesity?